Our guide has helpful advice to winterize your home while keeping allergy and asthma symptoms to a minimum.

 Hit the internet or any big box home improvement store and you’ll find an overwhelming array of advice on how to maintain your home, and it can be tough to sort out which tasks are most important as winter sets in.

-The most crucial thing to remember, he says, is that water is every homeowner’s enemy number one.
+The most crucial thing to remember, he says, is that water is the homeowner’s enemy number one.
 “With bulk water comes moisture, and with moisture comes mold, mildew, rot, and all of those things that exacerbate people’s problems,” says Foss.
 “So the most important thing to do is make sure your house is dry.”

 Outside, look for staining on the shingles, which is a sign of age, and for shingles that are worn, curling or missing altogether.
 If it’s plastic, make sure your roof’s flashing, which prevents seepage, isn’t cracking or drying up.
 Inside your attic, check for any signs of staining, mold or water penetration – and no matter how small those problems are, fix them right away, because they can lead to big headaches.